ejcx/passgo/README.md

 $ passgo insert money/budget.csv budget.csv
 ```

 Adding a file works almost the same as insert.
 Instead it has an extra argument.
 The file that you want to add to your vault is the final argument.
-Grouping works the same way with `insert-file` as `insert`.

 ### Retrieving a password